orbitofdeceit/orbitofdeceit.github.io/_posts/2016-12-30-golden-nugget.md

 layout: post
 title: The Golden Nugget
 categories: haiku
-tags: haiku
 ---
 I will be Agile
 And execute strategy
-While you shave my yak.
+While you shave my yak